Is Risk-Sensitive Reinforcement Learning Properly Resolved?: Introduction

 \section{Introduction}

 Reinforcement learning (RL) has shown its success on various tasks \citep{mnih2015dqn,silver2017alphago,guan2022perfectdou}, which usually requires the agent to take enormous trial-and-error steps.
 However, most real-world applications are sensitive to failure and attach more importance to risk management, and thus need to turn to the help of risk-sensitive reinforcement learning (RSRL).
-Typically, RSRL can be achieved by building upon existing distributional RL approaches~\citep{bellemare2017c51, dabney2018iqn}.
-For instance, risk-sensitive actor-critic methods like \citet{urpi2021oraac,dabney2018iqn} first learn distributional critics as normal distributional RL methods, but take various distortion risk measures representing different risk preferences as the objective for the actor (e.g., conditional value-at-risk (\texttt{CVaR})), which is computed based on critic output.
+Typically, RSRL can be implemented upon existing distributional RL approaches~\citep{bellemare2017c51, dabney2018iqn}.
+For instance, risk-sensitive actor-critic methods like \citet{urpi2021oraac,dabney2018iqn} first learn distributional critics as normal distributional RL methods, and then take various distortion risk measures representing different risk preferences as the objective for the actor (e.g., conditional value-at-risk (\texttt{CVaR})), which is computed based on critic output.

 However, as we reveal in this paper, such solutions lead to biased optimization, fails to converge to an optimal solution in terms of risk-sensitive returns along the whole trajectory, and can sometimes lead to an arbitrarily bad policy.
 Therefore, an algorithm for unbiased optimization is desired in RSRL.
-Although some works have proposed solutions by defining risk in a per-step manner~\citep{bauerle2011markov,chow2014cvar,tamar2015policy}, it is still challenging to resolve RSRL problems where a policy is learned to optimize the risk measure over accumulated return distributions.
+Although some works~\citep{tamar2015policy,bauerle2022markov} define risk in a per-step manner and then derive valid solutions, it is still challenging to resolve RSRL problems where a policy is learned to optimize the risk measure over accumulated return distributions.